Recent tick allergy publication supports ASCIA recommendations

 7 May 2019:

-A study titled “Tick killing in situ before removal to prevent allergic and anaphylactic reactions in humans: a cross-sectional study” has recently been published.
+The study is titled “Tick killing in situ before removal to prevent allergic and anaphylactic reactions in humans: a cross-sectional study”.
 It is available open access from the Asia Pacific Allergy journal https://apallergy.org/DOIx.php?id=10.5415/apallergy.2019.9.e15

 To prevent allergic reactions to ticks do NOT forcibly remove the tick.
 Disturbing the tick may cause the tick to inject more allergen-containing saliva.
 The options are to:

 - Leave tick in place and seek medical assistance; OR

 - Freeze tick (using a product that rapidly freezes and kills the tick) and allow to drop off.